Considering it’s the question I’ve received thrice daily for the past 2 years, I still haven’t worked out a proper response to;

 This was for two reasons;

-1) I was too busy hanging out with other foreigners, travelling around Japan and teaching students how to pronounce ‘Environmental’ and ‘Sausages’ five days a week.
+1) I was too busy hanging out with other foreigners, travelling around Japan in my car and even using a one of the best dash cams in 2019 to record these trips and also teaching students how to pronounce ‘Environmental’ and ‘Sausages’ five days a week.

 And 2) Because I came to Japan with no Japanese (but a strong motivation to learn), I couldn’t communicate.